5000, Clinical Guidelines

 Provide dental services based on American Dental Association (ADA) or other nationally recognized, evidence-based guidelines.

-Contractors should assist clients to meet identified PHC needs, either directly or by referral.
-When services required as part of the HHSC PHC contract are to be provided by referral, the contractor must establish a written agreement with a referral resource for the provision of services and reimbursement of costs.
-They must assure that the client is charged no more than the appropriately assessed co-pay fee.
+Grantees must help clients to meet identified PHC needs, either directly or by referral.
+When services required as part of the HHSC PHC grant will be provided by referral, the grantee must establish a written agreement with a referral resource for the provision of services and reimbursement of costs.
+They must assure that the client is charged no more than the appropriately assessed copay fee.

-For services determined to be necessary, but which are not provided by the contractor, refer clients to other resources for care.
+For services determined to be necessary, that are not provided by the grantee, refer clients to other resources for care.

-For referral purposes, contractors are expected to have established communications with Federally Qualified Health Centers (FQHCs) or HHSC funded organizations that provide breast cancer and cervical cancer services, if there are any such providers within their service area.
+For referral purposes, grantees are expected to have established communications with federally qualified health centers (FQHCs) or HHSC funded organizations that provide breast cancer and cervical cancer services, if there are any such providers within their service area.
 Whenever possible, clients should be given a choice of referral resources from which to select.

-When a client is referred to another resource because of an abnormal finding or for emergency clinical care, the contractor must:
+When a client is referred to another resource because of an abnormal finding or for emergency clinical care, the grantee must:

-• Plan for the provision of pertinent client information to the referral resource (obtaining required client consent with appropriate safeguards to ensure confidentiality, i.e., adhering to HIPAA regulations).
+• Plan for the provision of pertinent client information to the referral resource.
+Get required client consent with appropriate safeguards to ensure confidentiality including adhering to HIPAA regulations.

 • Advise the client about her or his responsibility in complying with the referral.